peratonlabs/Iliad-GIFT-cosjac/README.md

 ## Drebin adversarial dataset

-To run with this option, you need to compute the adversarial examples for the Drebbin dataset for the reference model at models/id-00000001/.
+To run with this option, you need to compute the adversarial examples for the Drebbin dataset and reference model models/id-00000001/model.pt.
+Fast gradient sign method is applied.
 The adversarial examples calculation is enabled by setting the following metaparameters infer_load_drebbin and infer_calc_drebbin_adv to true.
-Also set the path where the adversarial examples will be saved in the metaparameter infer_path_adv_examples.
-The function calculating the adversarial examples is called in detector.py - infer_calc_drebbin_adv.
+Also set the path for saving adversarial examples in the metaparameter infer_path_adv_examples.
+The function calculating the adversarial examples is infer_calc_drebbin_adv and it is called in detector.py.
 The output consists of four np.ndarrays saved in four different files X_modified_class01_pc0.npy,  X_modified_class01_pc1.npy, X_modified_class10_pc0.npy, X_modified_class10_pc1.npy.
 It includes adversarial examples of size (no_samples, 991) that switch labels (from class 0 to 1 and class 1 to 0 denoted class01 or class10 in the files names) with respect to probability of class 0 or 1 (denoted pc0 or pc1 in the files names).

 Running the detector with this option is enabled by setting metaparameter infer_extra_data_augmentation to "drebinn_adversarial".
+Hyperparameter for the adversarial method is infer_grad_magnitude

 Full path example: